mattermost/docs/source/administration/backup.rst

 Backup
 ------

-The state of your Mattermost server is contained in multiple data stores that need to be separately backed-up and restored to fully recover your system from failure.
+The state of your Mattermost server is contained in multiple data stores that need to be separately backed up and restored to fully recover your system from failure.

 To backup your Mattermost server: